📍 Los Angeles 📞 (310) 526-0200

 Our mobile services are especially helpful for busy professionals, elderly clients, or time-sensitive legal matters.

-1. How long does it take to get an Apostille in California?
+How long does it take to get an Apostille in Los Angeles?

-No. Documents must be authenticated in the state where they were issued.
-For example, a New York birth certificate must be Apostilled in New York.
+No. Documents must be Apostilled in the state where they were originally issued.
+For example, a New York birth certificate must be processed in New York.
+If you’re unsure where to start, our Apostille Guide explains how to handle out-of-state documents.

-3. Do notarized documents need to be originals?
+Do notarized documents need to be originals for Apostille processing?

-The California Secretary of State charges a per-document fee, plus any mailing costs.
-Additional service fees apply for mobile notary and expedited processing.
+The California Secretary of State charges a per-document authentication fee.
+Additional fees may apply for mailing, walk-in delivery, or mobile notary services.
+See current pricing and service options here: Apostille Services.

 Final Thoughts